MamdouhKhogeer/ArduinoRobotics/Final/Final Assignment.md

 ## Project Discription
   The robot is a two axis printer that prints with a pen. the robot was extracted from an HP inkjet printer with a scanner.
   I took the printer apart to look for usefull parts inside of it.
 Then i found out that i could use the printer structure, motor mechanism, and wires to make the robot.

+## Detailed Discription
+  A CNC with two horizontal axis.
+The x axis from the printer head. and the Y axis from the scanner. the Y axis will hold a pen that will be left up and down with a servo motor. for the x and y motors to determine their positions, they will follow cordination givin by the distance sensors for each of them.

-## Easrly explorations & Research
+## Early explorations & Research
   * At first, i wanted to make the two axis printer looks like an arm.
 I found out that the mechanism of this would be diffuclt to build as the class and the teacher agreed to that.
 ![img_0868 copy](https://github.com/MamdouhKhogeer/ArduinoRobotics/blob/master/Final/Research/590a65fe4c65ab0ffe659f8c861ea95a%5B1%5D.jpg)